 Iraqi 7 spice

-Beirut 7 spice - this is a new one I recently came across in a Lebanese grocer in Sydney, it’s a bright orange-ish color, and tastes fabulous - it contained paprika.
+Beirut 7 spice - this is a new one I recently came across in a Middle Eastern grocer, it’s a bright orange-ish color, and tastes fabulous - it contains paprika.

-- Freekeh soup - A vegan Lebanese ancient grain soup
+- Freekeh soup - A vegan ancient grain soup

-- Molokhia - my favourite comfort food of jute mallow leaves
+- Molokhia - my favorite comfort food of jute mallow leaves

 - Bamia - wholesome stewed okra